North Cyprus Red Crescent Society: Legal basis

 The Turkish Federated State of Cyprus recognised Northern Cyprus Turkish Red Crescent on 12 November 1974 with the Decision of Council of Ministers No. 5251.
 The first by law of the Northern Cyprus Turkish Red Crescent was adopted in 1974, and revised in 2005 and 2008.
 Turkish Cypriot Provisional Administration established on 28 December 1967 included arrangements, which protected the names and emblems of Red Crescent and Red Cross Societies, in Military Crime and Procedural Law 16 on 13 April 1973.
 The Turkish Federated State of Cyprus, which was established later, brought in the same arrangements with the Law on Military Crimes and Sentences 17 adopted on 19 April 1983.

 In 2013, the North Cyprus Red Crescent Society became an observer member of the International Federation of Red Cross and Red Crescent Societies.

 On 9 May 2013, the North Cyprus Red Crescent Society applied for "full" membership to the ICRC, IFRC and Standing Commission.

 Mission

 As in the mission description, the North Cyprus Turkish Red Crescent Society has voluntarily worked to build up its capacity to serve the victims of natural and man-made disasters.
 This has been done through different programmes at organisational and communal levels.
 It has worked with different stakeholders including official authorities as the necessity of its auxiliary role.

 Activities

-The government of Northern Cyprus granted (via the North Cyprus Red Crescent Society) granted tents, blankets, food, construction materials (cement, covering slate, timber and bricks), power generators, wood stoves, and warm clothes in the Kyrgyzstan earthquake in 2008.
+The government of Northern Cyprus granted (via the North Cyprus Red Crescent Society) tents, blankets, food, construction materials (cement, covering slate, timber and bricks), power generators, wood stoves, and warm clothes in the Kyrgyzstan earthquake in 2008.